-The information published on our website aims to simplify the options and support our students in making this important decision.
-We will also be hosting an options evening on Thursday 11th of April for those families who may still have questions for subject leads, have not finalised their choices or would just like an opportunity to meet the options staff.
+We have produced a range of guidance/promotional material on our website, that aims to simplify the process and support our students in making this important decision.
+We will also be hosting an options evening on Thursday 11th April for those families who may still have questions for subject leads, have not finalised their choices or would just like an opportunity to meet the options staff.
 It is important that each student, with support from their parents/carers, understands their own strengths and weaknesses so that they can optimise their chances of success.
 We recommend that students select courses that they enjoy and that they may wish to study when they continue their education at either a college or sixth form.